 Hindustan Times has 3.7 million readers across India.
 The Ranking on the online news is globally- 1997, nationally-106 and categorically-309 (Hindustan Times, similar web.com)

 Vox was founded by Ezra Klein, Mellisa Bell and Matthew Yglesias in 2014, they were launched by Vox Media.
 Vox is an American online news and opinion website and is known for their concept of explanatory journalism (About us, Vox.com).

-They are ranked globally, nationally and categorically 3059, 811 and 29 accordingly
+They are ranked globally, nationally and categorically 3059, 811 and 29 accordingly (Vox, similar web.com)

 Vox User Demographics

 Their audience consists of 57% male to 43% female.
-Their highest age demographic of 21% are aged 35-44, with ages 25-34 with 20%, portraying vox targets millennials.
+Their highest age demographic of 21% are aged 35-44, with ages 25-34 with 20%, portraying vox targets millennials (Vox, Quantcast.com).

 Analysis of Hindustan Times News Story

 Instead of quoting the tweets the article could have included images of the tweets, this would have reduced the length of the paragraph and shorten the sentences.
 This would have also increased the multimedia present in the article.
-The article contained one image of Trump that can only be seen partially above the fold ().
-More images would have helped break up the text in the article as well as links to the pages of the tweets would have encouraged comments to be made, increasing interactivity.
+The article contained one image of Trump that can only be seen partially above the fold (Martin, 2018).

-Bradshaw’s third principle is Scannability (), even though the article only consisted of a main heading and a subheading, the article did not lose scannability as the article is a news story and not a feature and therefore is naturally short and concise.
+Bradshaw’s third principle is Scannability (Bradshaw and Rohuma, 2017), even though the article only consisted of a main heading and a subheading, the article did not lose aspects of scannability as the article is a news story and not a feature and therefore is naturally short and concise.

-Interactivity Bradshaw’s fourth principle () was not present in the article.
+Interactivity Bradshaw’s fourth principle (Bradshaw and Rohuma, 2017) was not present in the article.
 Hindustan times did not contain videos or links.
 There are a number of tags at the end of the article that does not open on a new page which can be disengaging.

-Analysis of Vox News.
+Analysis of VOX News

 Trump just tweeted that a strike on Syria is imminent– By Alex Ward, April 11 2018